what is a uri

 • URL:https://www.example.com/book/0451450523 (Specifies the location of a book.)

-Which term to use depends on what you want to express:
+Which term you should use depends on what you want to express:

-• If you want to specify the location of a resource: You can use the term URL.
+• If you want to specify the location of the resource: You can use the term URL.

-• If you want to generally identify a resource: The term URI would be more appropriate.
+• If you want to generally identify the resource: The term URI is more appropriate.

-In web development and everyday use, the term URL is more common.
-However, in technical documentation and standards, URI is more frequently used.
+In web development and daily use, the term URL is more common.
+However, in technical documents and standards, URI is often preferred.
 For example:

-• If you are specifying a web address: "URL" is suitable.
+• If you specify a web address: Using "URL" is appropriate.

-• If you are referring to both the identifier and the locator of the resource: "URI" should be used.
+• If you want to express both the identifier and locator function of the resource: "URI" should be preferred.

-In general, the term URL is more well-known and widespread in modern usage.
-However, URI is encouraged for its technically accurate and comprehensive meaning.
+In general, URL is better known and more widely used in modern usage.
+However, URI is a broader term and encouraged for correct technical use.

 Lütfen Bekleyin